Here is a list of 12 Most Haunted Places in Kolkata:

 People reading alone in the library have felt the presence of someone breathing down their neck; this is what people say about The National Library in Kolkata.
 This happens even more when they do not keep a book in place from where they took it from.
-It is also said that sounds of footstepsare heard near them.
+It is also said that the sounds of footsteps are heard near them.
 Apart from being the largest library in India, this spookiness in this library makes it one of the most haunted places in Kolkata.
 There are many stories which connect to these supernatural events taking place.
 Some believe that it is the ghost of the wife of Lord Metcalfe who keeps roaming in the halls.
 The librarians working there have also complained that they have felt their chairs being drawn away, books being dropped down and pages rifled.
 If ghosts who enjoy a good laugh and good books could easily be your favourite kind of ghosts, consider visiting this mysterious library!

-Another eerie secret of this place opened when a mysterious room was discovered in this 250 year old building that nobody knew about.
+Another eerie secret of this place opened when a mysterious room was discovered in this 250-year-old building that nobody knew about.
 Nobody could even enter the room as there was no opening, not even trapdoors.
 There have been so many supernatural activities in the library that one would not even find a guard during night shift.
 Who wants to risk his life, right?
-If you wish to feel the spookiness, this place is a must visit!
+If you wish to feel the spookiness, this place is a must-visit!

-There is a spot just under the Howrah Bridge which is near the Mullick Ghat flower market which is believed to be center for various paranormal activities in Kolkata.
+There is a spot just under the Howrah Bridge which is near the Mullick Ghat flower market which is believed to be a centre for various paranormal activities in Kolkata.
 The wrestlers who practice in that area on a daily basis claim that they see flailing hands in the river and they are not sure whether those hands are of human beings or some spirits playing tricks with them.
-People believe that there are the spirits of those people who lost their life in the Ganges- either by committing suicide or by drowning.
+People believe that there are the spirits of those people who lost their lives in the Ganges- either by committing suicide or by drowning.
 Some people also recall the incident of witnessing a lady in white, sobbing and calling their name in a nasal tone which lure them into a state of trauma or to their deaths.
 You try to save the apparitions, you might end up losing your life!

 3. Nimtala Shamshaan Ghat